Waseem Akram unveils the secret to staying fit, shares tips for diabetes management

-Renowned Pakistani cricketer and commentator Waseem Akram has taken to social media to share insights into his morning routine and breakfast habits, revealing the secret behind his fitness despite battling diabetes.
+Renowned Pakistani cricketer and commentator Wasim Akram has taken to social media to share insights into his morning routine and breakfast habits, revealing the secret behind his fitness despite battling diabetes.

 In a video on his social media accounts, the cricket star told that he rises at 6 AM every morning, administering six units of insulin alongside.
 He elaborated that his day typically starts with a brisk 8-kilometer walk after dropping his daughter off at school.